instructure/inst-jobs/README.md

 ### Redis Backend

 The redis backend doesn't require any migrations.
-By default it will use localhost redis, to change this add an application initializer such as `config/initializers/delayed_job.rb`:
+To connect, you'll need to add an application initializer such as `config/initializers/delayed_job.rb`:

 ```ruby
 Delayed::Backend::Redis::Job.redis = Redis.new(url: 'redis://my-redis-host:6379/')